Complex vs convex Morse functions and geodesic open books: Lefschetz fibrations and open books of minimal genus

+The monodromy of the Birkhoff-Fried geodesic open book was computed by Ghys~\cite{gh} and Hashiguchi~\cite{h}.
+Moreover, Brunella already computed the monodromy of the geodesic open book induced by his divide~\cite{br}.
+Finally, the monodromy corresponding to the geodesic open book of Proposition~\ref{prop: boun} can be computed using similar techniques, or the method of Dehornoy-Liechti~\cite{dl}.
+Here is a summary of these computations:

-Cossarini and Dehornoy \cite{cd} generalized the work of Birkhoff \cite{b}, Fried \cite{f} and Brunella \cite{br}, to construct and classify {\em negative} Birkhoff cross sections of the geodesic flow associated to arbitrary Eulerian coorientations on a given finite set of geodesics on a hyperbolic surface $\S$.
+Cossarini and the first author \cite{cd} generalized the work of Birkhoff \cite{b}, Fried \cite{f} and Brunella \cite{br}, to construct and classify {\em negative} Birkhoff cross sections of the geodesic flow associated to arbitrary Eulerian coorientations on a given finite set of geodesics on a hyperbolic surface $\S$.
 Moreover, Marty \cite{mar} computed the monodromy of the corresponding open books for $ST\S$ as a product of Dehn twists along curves explicitly described on a page.
-The following questions naturally arise as a result of this discussion: Do these open books (when viewed for $ST^*\S$) support the canonical contact structure $\xi$ as well?
-Are these monodromy factorizations pairwise Hurwitz equivalent?
+These open books (when viewed for $ST^*\S$) support the canonical contact structure $\xi$ as well.
+The following questions naturally arise as a result of this discussion: Are these monodromy factorizations pairwise Hurwitz equivalent?
 Is the total space of the Lefschetz fibration filling each of these open books diffeomorphic to $DT^*\S$? \\

+{\bf {Acknowledgements}}: We are grateful to the anonymous referee whose suggestions helped us greatly improve the paper.
+We also thank Fran\c cois Laudenbach for exchanges concerning isotopic open books and Proposition~\ref{prop: onepageisotopic}. \\